apache/druid/docs/development/extensions-core/kafka-ingestion.md

 - `headerFormat`: The default "string" decodes UTF8-encoded strings from the Kafka header.
 If you need another format, you can implement your own parser.
 - `headerColumnPrefix`: Supply a prefix to the Kafka headers to avoid any conflicts with columns from the payload.
 The default is `kafka.header.`.
   Considering the header from the example, Druid maps the headers to the following columns: `kafka.header.env`, `kafka.header.zone`.
-- `keyFormat`: Suply an input format to parse the key.
+- `keyFormat`: Supply an input format to parse the key.
 Only the first value will be used.
   If, as in the example, you key values are simple stings then you can use the `tsv` format to parse them.
   ```
   {